apnadkarni/blt/doc/comboentry.rst

 *pathName* **unpost**
-  Unposts the menu associated with *comboentry* widget (see the **-menu** option) so it is no longer displayed onscreen.
+  Unposts the menu associated with *comboentry* widget (see the **-menu** option) so it is no longer displayed on-screen.

 *pathName* **xview moveto** fraction
   Adjusts the horizontal view in the *combontry* window so the portion of